smart-edge-open/specs/doc/openness_appguide.md

 ### OpenNESS-agnostic Applications

-In a situation where the developer has a legacy, pre-compiled or binary applications which are not easy to edit or modify, and are not looking for consuming edge services, they can be onboarded without the awareness of underlying hosting framework.
-In such case, the OpenNESS edge framework will also be unaware of the existance of these applications.
+In a situation where the developer has a legacy, pre-compiled or binary applications which are not easy to edit or modify and are not looking for consuming edge services, they can be onboarded without the awareness of underlying hosting framework.
+In such a case, the OpenNESS edge framework will also be unaware of the existence of these applications.
 Therefore, the life-cycle management of these applications becomes the responsibility of the user to configure, upload, deploy, un-deploy, start & stop.
-When an application requires ingress and/or egress traffic, the corresponding traffic policies must be configured manually in order to allow the the concerning traffic to be steered in and out to the application.
-More details on traffic policing is provided in section [Manual Traffic Policing for OpenNESS-agnostic Applications](#manual_traffic_policing).
+When an application requires ingress and/or egress traffic, the corresponding traffic policies must be configured manually in order to allow the concerning traffic to be steered in and out to the application.

 ### Make Legacy Applications OpenNESS-aware

 Legacy, pre-compiled or binary applications can be made OpenNESS-aware by following few steps without editing their code.
-This can be done by wrapping these applications with a seperate program that is written purposefully to: (a) communicate with OpenNESS Edge Node, and (b) execute the legacy application.
+This can be done by wrapping these applications with a separate program that is written purposefully to (a) communicate with OpenNESS Edge Node and (b) execute the legacy application.

-The wrapper program interacts with EAA for (a) authentication, (b) websocket connection establishment, (c) service discovery, and (d) service subscription.
+The wrapper program interacts with EAA for (a) authentication, (b) Websocket connection establishment, (c) service discovery, and (d) service subscription.
 And call the legacy application with the proper arguments based on the received notifications.
 Or, if the legacy application is intended to work as a producer application, then the wrapper programmer should activate the edge service with EAA and send the notifications based on the outcomes of the legacy application.

 The code below gives an example of an executable application being called at the operating system level when a notification is received from EAA.
-The executable application is seperately compiled and exists on the file system.
-Asimilar approach has been followed with the OpenVINO sample application wich was originally written in C++ but is called from a wrapper Go-lang program.
+The executable application is separately compiled and exists on the file system.
+A similar approach has been followed with the OpenVINO sample application which was originally written in C++ but is called from a wrapper Go-lang program.

 ```golang
 cmd = exec.Command("program-executable",  // legacy executable call goes here